Public Lecture Programme (PLP) events

 Please note that there is an additional charge for adding the slides to the video and you will need to provide a copy of the Powerpoint slides file to the video production company (Dida Media).

-The Film and Audio Team will produce your podcast and publish it on the public lectures podcast and video page, iTunes, SoundCloud and MixCloud.
+The Film and Audio Team will produce your podcast and publish it on LSE Player, Apple Podcasts, SoundCloud and MixCloud.
 Podcasts are also made available in most other podcast apps and via an RSS feed.

 Videos are also published on the LSE YouTube channel.
 Podcasts are published one to two working days after the event (usually the next working day), videos one to five working days after the event.